Paul Rosini

 Later on, Theo joined Zancig and David as part of the act and performed magic, and the triplet billed themselves as “The Zancigs—A Marvelously Perplexing, Mystifying Trio.”

-In 1937, Theo Annemann reported in his paper, The Jinx (February, Issue No. 29), that he had had a conversation with David Bamberg, and that David stated he worked for Zancig first and Paul followed him.
+In 1937, Theo Annemann reported in his paper, The Jinx (February, Issue No. 29), he had had a conversation with David Bamberg, and that David stated he worked for Zancig first and Paul followed him.

-Perhaps Annemann misquoted him, or David couldn't recall the facts.
-Nevertheless, David contradicts that account in the article, "For The Angels," which he wrote for the 50th Anniversary issue of The Sphinx (March 1951).
+Perhaps Annemann misquoted him, or David couldn’t recall the facts.
+Still, David contradicts that account in the article, “For The Angels,” which he wrote for the 50th Anniversary issue of The Sphinx (March 1951).

 “They did about 500 shows a day, and when they finished each night, they looked as if they had been pulled through a taffy machine…

-"Paul had ideas, and he quit the act there, so I fell heir to the code.
-I became the child wonder for a time, and had a spell of the high life in New York society and the high spots."
+“Paul had ideas, and he quit the act there, I fell heir to the code.
+I became the child wonder for a time, and had a spell of the high life in New York society and the high spots.”

 In 1917, Zancig remarried.
 He began to groom his new wife, Ada (whom Julius called Agnes), to perform the same act he had done with his first wife.
 Zanzig was still performing in Luna Park, Coney Island, and it was there he publicly introduced his second wife.